kaitumisuuringute-keskus/brmspy/README.md

 Python-first access to R's [brms](https://paul-buerkner.github.io/brms/)  with proper parameter names, ArviZ support, and cmdstanr performance.
 The easiest way to run brms models from Python.

-This is an early development version of the library, use with caution.

 [Github repo and issues](https://github.com/kaitumisuuringute-keskus/brmspy)

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)